+We expect the economic impact of this rule to be so minimal that a full Regulatory Evaluation is unnecessary.
 This determination is based on the size and location of the safety zone.
 Commercial vessels will not be hindered by the safety zone.
-Recreational vessels will not be allowed to transit through the established safety zone during the specified times unless authorized to do so by the Captain of the Port or his designated representative.
+Recreational vessels will not be allowed to transit through the designated safety zone during the specified times.